gil2rok/gil2rok.github.io/_pages/about.md

 I graduated from [Columbia University](https://www.columbia.edu/) with a **B.A. in Applied Mathematics**.

-I'm interested in broad array of topics outside of research: philosophy, fitness, evolutionary psychology, comedy, among others.
+I'm interested in broad array of topics outside of research: philosophy, fitness, evolutionary psychology, comedy, open source software among others.

 I love when people reach out -- so please do!